solidoss/solidframe/tutorials/aio_echo/README.md

 }
 ```

-The interesting part on the above code is that we're using static completion callbacks - onRecv and onSend - which theoretically are faster with the downside that we're loosing type information and we have to use a not so nice static_cast.
+The interesting part on the above code is that we're using static completion callbacks - __onRecv__ and __onSend__ - which theoretically are faster with the downside that we're loosing type information and we have to use a not so nice static_cast.

-The Connection::onRecv method uses a loop similar to the one from Listener::onAccept: we try to consume as much data already available on the socket as possible (the internal read buffer for socket is 16KB/32KB or more and we do the reading with a 2KB buffer).
+The Connection::onRecv method uses a loop similar to the one from __Listener::onAccept__: we try to consume as much data already available on the socket as possible (the internal read buffer for socket is 16KB/32KB or more and we do the reading with a 2KB buffer).

-Move on to the Talker frame::aio::Object;
+Moving on to the Talker (a frame::aio::Object).

-with its declaration:
+First with its declaration:

 ```C++
 class Talker: public frame::aio::Object{